KittenLord/LocalizationLib/README.md

 ));
 ```

-Other classes can be used as a reader and as a writer, as long as they implement `ILocalizatorReader` or `ILocalizatorWriter` interface respectively. `Writer` can be left unitialized, as it is not strictly required for localization process, but failing to initialize `Reader` will most likely result in exceptions.
+Other classes can be used as a `Reader` and as a `Writer`, as long as they implement `ILocalizatorReader` or `ILocalizatorWriter` interface respectively. `Writer` can be left uninitialized, as it is not strictly required for localization process, but failing to initialize `Reader` will most likely result in exceptions.

 Pre-implemented readers (for now) are:
-- `LocalizationFileReader(folderPath, fileExtension = ".json")` - reads from a file in specified folder.
-Each language requires a separate file, named exactly after the localization (Example: folderPath/eng.json).
+- `LocalizationFileReader(folderPath, fileExtension = ".json")` - reads from a file in the specified folder.
+Each language requires a separate file, named exactly after the localization name (Example: folderPath/eng.json).
-- `LocalizationConstantFileReader(filePath)` - reads from a file specified by its path, regardless of selected localization (primarily used if all languages are stored in the same file).
+- `LocalizationConstantFileReader(filePath)` - reads only from the specified file, regardless of selected localization (primarily used if all languages are stored in the same file).
-- `LocalizationTextReader(text)` - uses a constant string value.
+- `LocalizationTextReader(text)` - *reads* a constant string value.

 Pre-implemented writers (also for now) are:
-- `LocalizatorFileWriter(folderPath, fileExtension = ".json")` - writes to a file in specified folder.
+- `LocalizatorFileWriter(folderPath, fileExtension = ".json")` - writes to a file in the specified folder.
 File naming rules are the same as in `LocalizationFileReader` (look above).
-- `LocalizationConstantFileWriter(filePath)` - writes to a specified file, regardless of selected localization (primarily used if all languages are stored in the same file).
+- `LocalizationConstantFileWriter(filePath)` - writes only to the specified file, regardless of selected localization (primarily used if all languages are stored in the same file).

 To get data from the localization file(-s), either set the singleton of a static Localization class, or use the newly created Localizator object as it is.